bcallaway11/camp-resources/index.md

 theme: minima
 ---

-# Difference-in-Differences Workshop at Notre Dame
+# Difference-in-Differences Talk at Camp Resources

-These are the materials for my Difference-in-Differences workshop at Notre Dame, Nov.
-14, 2024.
+These are the materials for my Difference-in-Differences workshop at Camp Resources, August 4, 2024.

 ## Introduction to Difference-in-Differences